steffitan23/cubstart-website/static/media/fa23-hw8.41c36255e0b188704713.md

 }
 ```

 **Paste your connection string** into the appropriate place.
 Use the **same password** from the last homework.
+Don't forget quotation marks!
 Note that this password is NOT your account password, but a user password.
 If you forgot it, on the side menu, go to Security->Database Access->Edit->Edit Password and create a new password.

 ## Part 4: Define a Schema and Model